-ICD ID card
+CRT-D ID card

-You will be provided with an ICD identification card which includes your personal information, along with details of the device, leads you have implanted, implanting physician and your hospital.
+You will be provided with a CRT-D identification card which includes your personal information, along with details of the device and leads you have implanted, the implanting physician and your hospital.

 You must keep your ID card on you at all times as you may be required to provide it at any doctor/dentist/hospital appointments.